 The approval of the Dog Control Order will assist with the Council's regulatory practices and better assist Council officers to carry out their duties more effectively in relation to irresponsible dog ownership and associated antisocial activity.
 There have also been complaints about the inability of some dog walkers to control their dogs.
-In some cases this has led to dogs attacking passers by or other dogs and to some people being frightened to use some sites when dogs are present.
+The Orders will allow authorized officers to insist that such dogs are kept on a lead enforcement of these powers when needed will contribute to the maintenance and improvement of town centres and other parts of the Borough.